serialport/node-serialport/README.md

 ## Intro to Node-Serialport

 Imagine a world in which you can write JavaScript to control blenders, lights, security systems, or even robots.
 That's right—robots!
-Thanks to Node-Serialport, that world is here.
+Thanks to Node Serialport, that world is here.

-Node-Serialport provides a very simple interface for the low-level serial port code necessary to program [Arduino](http://www.arduino.cc/) chipsets, [X10](http://www.smarthome.com/manuals/protocol.txt) wireless communications, and even the rising [Z-Wave](http://www.z-wave.com/modules/ZwaveStart/) and [Zigbee](http://www.zigbee.org/) standards.
+Node-Serialport provides a stream interface for the low-level serial port code necessary to controll [Arduino](http://www.arduino.cc/) chipsets, X10 interfaces, [Zigbee](http://www.zigbee.org/) radios, highway signs, lcd screens, cash drawers, motor controllers, sensor packages, fork lifts, modems, drones, CNC machines, plotters, vending machines, ccTalk coin accecptors, SMS Gateways, RFID scanners and much more.
+Chances are if if you have a hardware device that's meant to be controlled, it speaks serial.
 The physical world is your oyster with this goodie.

 For a full breakdown of why we made Node-Serialport, please read [NodeBots - The Rise of JS Robotics](http://www.voodootikigod.com/nodebots-the-rise-of-js-robotics).
 It explains why one would want to program robots in JS in the first place.

+We're not against firmware but we're better than it.

 ## Quick Answers to Important Questions
 - **For support**, open a [GitHub issue](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/new).